Harsh199215/Token-Creation/README.md

 2. Paste the code
 3. Compile it
 4. Deploy through the deployer shown in the left bar
-5. Congratulations you have deployed your contract , it will shown as a pinned contract!
+5. Congratulations you have deployed your contract , it will be shown as a pinned contract!

 ## About me